Image credit The Mirisch Corp., The Party, 1968

 This 1968 Blake Edwards classic stars comedy genius Peter Sellers as the bumbling Hrundi V. Bakshi, an Indian actor who accidentally gets invited to a dinner party at a Hollywood producer’s home.
 He arrives, loses his shoe, mingles with movie stars, spills bird seed everywhere, sticks his hand in caviar, and gets a chicken caught on a woman’s tiara.
 And that’s just in the first half!
 There are a lot of sight gags involving the ultra-modern home set, such as people falling in the water feature that runs through the house, guests getting burned by the indoor fire pit, and floors and walls disappearing at the flick of a switch.
 It’s a ridiculously impractical home, but if I had a million dollars I would build it for myself in a second.
 The sets and costumes truly capture that 60’s Mod era in a way that Mad Men could only dream of.
 Beyond that, Peter Sellers is adorable and funny in a pre-Mr. Bean, fish-out-of-water role that only he could pull off, and his love interest played by Claudine Longet is French perfection.
 Zou-bisou-bisou indeed!

 What makes this movie such a great fit for Cinema Sips is the plentiful alcohol that is poured and consumed on-screen for a solid hour and a half.
 A drunken waiter offering vodka and scotch; Peter Sellers refusing alcohol then getting wine poured all over his hand anyway; Hollywood power players sipping cocktails at the retro bar- it’s a classic cocktail lover’s paradise.
-Playing off the mix of cultures at this party, I’m crafting a cocktail this week with Indian roots, yet with a hint of French flavoring.
-Referencing the one scene that gives me the giggles every time, I’m calling it a Howdy Part-en-er.
+Playing off the mix of cultures at this party, I’m crafting a drink with international flavors.
+While watching The Party, I recommend drinking a Howdy Part-en-er.

 1.5 oz vodka